UX Invariants for AI-powered Software Engineering

 Why Not Just Ask an AI to Generate UX Rules?

 You can.
-What you’ll get is a plausible-sounding list of guidelines,many of which will be vague, unenforceable, or harmful in production.
+You’ll likely get a plausible-sounding list of guidelines, many of them vague, conflicting, unenforceable, or subtly harmful in production.

-UX Invariants are not generated.
-They are distilled from repeated failure, enforced tradeoffs, and long feedback loops.
+UX Invariants are distilled from repeated failure, enforced tradeoffs, and long feedback loops across real systems.

-The value is not the words.
-It’s the judgment encoded in what’s included,and what’s deliberately excluded.
+The value isn’t the wording.
+It’s the judgment behind what’s included, what’s constrained, and what’s deliberately left out.

 AI can generate rules.
-It can’t tell you which ones survived reality.
+It can’t reliably tell you which ones survived contact with reality.

 Who It’s For